MonumentLab/monumentlab.github.io/index.md

 # Site in Progress!

 This is an experimental site for use in sharing some early research results from the Monument Lab Research.
-For now, however, **please go to the  [Monument Lab Website](http://monumentlab.muralarts.org) to learn about the project.**
+For now, however, **please go to the  [Monument Lab Website](http://monumentlab.muralarts.org) to learn about the project.** Scroll through [proposal galleries](http://monumentlab.com/proposals-galleries) here.

 ## Hello HILT